AER-RC/CLBLM/README.md

 2. `clblm_config.json`: JSON control file with model run parameters (ex. requested output, spectral inverval, instrument functions, etc.)

-CLBLM does not have a limit for the spectral interval, unlike LBLRTM (runs must not exceed 2000 cm<sup>-1</sup>).
+CLBLM does not limit the spectral interval, unlike LBLRTM, where runs must not exceed 2000 cm<sup>-1</sup>).

-Other input files are required if you are using the solar source function, cross sections, surface emissivity, etc. See the CLBLM instruction manual and examples provided.
+Other input files are required if you are using the solar source function, cross sections, surface emissivity and reflectivity.
+See the CLBLM instruction manual and examples provided.

 ## Layer numbering scheme <a name="laynum"></a>